TomasHubelbauer/qr-channel/README.md

 ## Debugging

 - Clear iOS Safari website cache: Settings > Safari > Advanced > Website Data > `tomashubelbauer.github.io` > swipe to clear
+- Make sure you are not using the camera in another browser/tab if Chrome gives you a blank stream (2×2 pixels)

 ## Contributing